kjenney/cookiecuttter-godot/README.md

 - **Levels**: Design multiple levels with different layouts
 - **Power-ups**: Add special collectibles that give temporary abilities

+## Testing

+The template includes unit tests in the `tests/` folder using a minimal GUT (Godot Unit Test) stub.
+To run tests with full functionality:

+1. Install the GUT addon from Godot's AssetLib (search for "GUT") or from [GitHub](https://github.com/bitwes/Gut)
+2. Replace the `addons/gut/` folder with the full GUT addon
+3. Enable the plugin in Project Settings > Plugins
+4. Run tests via the GUT panel

 ## Controls

 - **Arrow Keys** or **WASD**: Move the player character